 Risk 11 Risk Title - IC T Digital Resilience, Protection a and Capability Risk Theme - Resources Ownership Potential Risk Cause Potential Effect Risk Score Curren t Mitigations 3 - ELT Responsible - CLT There is a risk that major or widespread ICT failure will adversely affect delivery of Council services.
 ICT failure risks include non-compliance, failure of business systems, cyber-attack, and failure of ICT equipment.
 Lack of corporate ICT planning in a robust and consistent manner.
 Cyber intrusion.
 Outdated / obsolete equipment and systems.
 The Business Continuity Plans of some Services lack effective arrangements for ICT loss.
 Inability to provide key services and recover quickly.
 Reputational damage, financial loss, litigation.
 4 x 2 = 8 1.
 Resilient infrastructure in planetwork communication paths, 2.
 External contracts established support and expertise across of 3.
 Existing Disaster Recovery Bystems.
 Discussions remain of with regards to potential cross recovery opportunities.
-4. A bespoke ICT Risk Register as part of standard operating process and develop further miting. internet links ed with service ritical techno Plan (DRP) in ongoing with torganisation r in place, whractice. egularly to cogations as realished as par and server hardware be providers for technical logies.
+4. A bespoke ICT Risk Register as part of standard operating positives.
+The Integrity Group meets recover and develop further miting.
+Compliance standards established process governance frameworks. internet links ed with service ritical techno Plan (DRP) in ongoing with torganisation r in place, whractice. egularly to cogations as realished as par and server hardware be providers for technical logies.
 In place for critical he NHS, EA and SA data centre disaster which is subject to review the nsider cyber security quired.
-Proposed Mi tigations (with dates) Status Progress Bar 1.
-Live services will be moved to McCall's Avenue Data, which has enterprise facilities management services, with County Buildings being used for resilience purposes (Dec 2022) Increased from 10% Continuit 2.
-Further engagement with partner authorities is required in relation to Data Centre DR plans.
-Further reviews of the ICT Business Continuity Plan (BCP) post COVID-19 are also required, to ensure responses for loss of all key ICT Business Systems and Infrastructure are considered and mitigated.
-(Dec 2022).
-Works delayed due to pandemic.
-ICT have has also 3.
-ICT continue to work with a Cyber Security partner to assess and improve the overall security of the Council's ICT infrastructure.
+Proposed Mi tigations (with dates) Status Progress Bar ices will be moved to McCall's A ed for resilience purposes (Dec 2 s enterprise facilities m nanagement services, with County Buildings Increased from 10% Continuit ngagement with partner authorit y Plan (BCP) post COVID-19 are ture are considered and mitigate e also required, to ens ure responses for loss of all key IC7 No change ICT have has also ICT continue to work with a Cyber Security partner to assess and improve the overall security of the Council's ICT infrastructure.
 ICT have introduced a Security Operations Centre (SOC) to monitor and respond to any evidence of compromise.
 Egress Defend has also been introduced to alert/protect against phishing emails.
 Looking to apply for Cyber Essentials and PSN accreditation late summer 2022.
-(Sept 2022) 4.
-All Service BC plans to include arrangements for resilience in respect of ICT failure -engagement with service areas will occur as it is likely that BC plans will require to change as result of the pandemic.
-(December 2022).
-Works delayed due to pandemic.
-No change plans are t Management function being es in place for a number of techno on by Dec 2022 and will be docu logy towers.
+(Sept 2022) e BC plans to include arrangemental BC plans will require to cha No change plans are t Management function being es in place for a number of techno on by Dec 2022 and will be docu logy towers.
 Works to formally document an asset manag gement plan now scheduled for 95% Increased from 90%